dukepat/Airline_Ticketing_Project/README.md

 # Airline_Ticketing_Project
 Basic Requirements:

-As the base platform, you’ll be creating a private Ethereum blockchain, using geth, in the cloud.
+As the base platform, I created a private Ethereum blockchain, using geth, in the cloud.
-You can have the nodes running on EC2 machines directly (on different ports) or you can run each node in a docker container.
+I had nodes running on EC2 machines directly (on different ports).
+Another option is to run each node in a docker container.
-Use Clique (Proof of Authority) for faster block creations.
+I used Clique (Proof of Authority) for faster block creations.
-You’ll be developing a base contract code, in Solidity, which will be deployed every time a ticket is bought by a customer from Eagle Airlines.
+I developed a base contract code, in Solidity, which will be deployed every time a ticket is bought by a customer from Eagle Airlines.
 The airlines will deploy the contract with customer address and simulated dummy flight details (flight number, seat category, flight datetime, etc.).
 The customer will then call a specific function to transfer the ticket money to the contract and receive a confirmation id and flight details in response.

 The features required in the smart contract are: